gajus/table/README.md

     * [Maximum Column Width](#maximum-column-width)
     * [Cell Content Alignment](#cell-content-alignment)

-Formats data into a string table.
+Produces a string that represents array data in a text table.

 ## Features